lp4/batocera-tailscale/README.md

 # Batocera-Tailscale

-**Access you batocera from anywhere in the world**
+**Access you batocera machine from anywhere in the world or use it as a vpn server**

-**Run Tailscale in batocera with Subnet and Accept Routes, tailscale starts at boot so you can access "share folder" or "ssh" remotely**
+**Run Tailscale in batocera with Subnet, Accept Routes or Exit node.
+Tailscale starts at boot**

 ***Step 1: Login into your batocera machine via ssh***